VFA-14

-The Strike Fighter Squadron 14 (VFA-14) "Tophatters" are a United States Navy fighter attack squadron based at Naval Air Station Lemoore.
+Strike Fighter Squadron 14 (VFA-14) "Tophatters" is a United States Navy fighter attack squadron based at Naval Air Station Lemoore.
 They fly the F/A-18E Super Hornet, and are the Navy's oldest active squadron, having formed in 1919.
 Their callsign is Camelot, and their tail code is NG.

 History

-Since its inception the squadron has flown 23 different type aircraft, had its designation changed fourteen times, operated from 20 different aircraft carriers (and several battleships) and had 90 commanding officers (the 91st is now in command).
+Since its inception, the squadron has flown 23 different type aircraft, had its designation changed 14 times, operated from 20 different aircraft carriers and several battleships, and had 92 commanding officers (the 93rd is now in command).

-Over the years the squadron has been assigned many different missions, including patrol and observation in its early years, and scouting, attack, fighter, bombing, and forward air control missions when it became associated with carrier-based operations.
-The squadron adopted the classic Top Hat as its squadron patch and called themselves the "High Hats".
+Over the years, the squadron has been assigned many different missions, including patrol and observation in its early years, and scouting, attack, fighter, bombing, and forward air control missions when it became associated with carrier-based operations.
+The squadron adopted the classic Top Hat as its squadron patch and called themselves the "High Hats."

+The squadron's callsign "Camelot" came about because an old skipper liked King Arthur so his wife suggested that the squadron take the callsign of the King's legendary castle, Camelot.

 Early years

 The squadron began carrier operations on board the Navy's first aircraft carrier USS Langley in 1926.
 The squadron, then designated Fighter Plane Squadron One, set the record for carrier landings in a single day.
 Flying the TS-1, they logged 127 traps by the end of flight operations.

-In 1929 the squadron was assigned to USS Saratoga, where it began as a fighter squadron and transitioned to a bomber squadron.
+In 1929, the squadron was assigned to USS Saratoga, where it began as a fighter squadron and transitioned to a bomber squadron.
 Throughout the 1930s, it flew the Boeing FB-5, Boeing F2B, Boeing F4B, Curtiss F11C Goshawk, Curtiss SBC Helldiver and the SB2U-1 Vindicator.
 In 1939, while flying the Vindicator, the squadron was transferred to the Atlantic Fleet and USS Ranger.

 1940s

 While on Ranger, the squadron provided air support for the Allied invasion of North Africa in November 1942.
 During the four days of 8 – 11 November, the pilots destroyed 16 enemy aircraft.
 Flying the Douglas SBD Dauntless dive bomber, the squadron participated in Operation Leader, the only American naval air strike against German forces in Norway.

 In November 1944, the squadron transferred to the Pacific Fleet, and participated in the Leyte Campaign while attached to USS Bunker Hill.
 After transferring to USS Essex, the squadron bombed fortifications on Formosa in January 1945, supported the assault on Iwo Jima in February, participated in the first naval carrier strike on Tokyo, and completed Pacific combat operations with strikes on Okinawa in early March 1945.

-After the war's end VB-4 made four cruises aboard USS Tarawa, including a world cruise between 28 September 1948 and 21 February 1949, after which the squadron was based on the U.S. East Coast.
+After the war's end, VB-4 made four cruises aboard USS Tarawa, including a world cruise between 28 September 1948 and 21 February 1949, after which the squadron was based on the US East Coast.
 On 15 November 1946 VB-4 became Attack Squadron 1A (VA-1A), and in August 1948 the squadron was again redesignated Attack Squadron 14 (VA-14) and transitioned from the SB2C-5 Helldiver to the F4U-4 Corsair.
 In December 1949 VA-14 was redesignated Fighter Squadron 14 (VF-14).